adammurdoch/build-logic-interceptor/README.md

-This repo contains some experiments in approaches that can be used in Gradle to intercept build logic access to external resources such as system properties, files and processes.
+This repository contains some experiments in approaches that can be used in Gradle to intercept build logic access to external resources such as system properties, files and processes.
+This is intended to be used to detect undeclared build inputs when instant execution is used, but may also be applied to tasks.

-There are 3 strategies:
+There are 3 experiments:

 1. Use an instrumenting Java agent to rewrite the implementation of `System.getProperty()` to notify a reporting class when `getProperty()` is called.
 This intercepts all calls, including those made by the JDK and Gradle core.